-In honor of Raider of the Lost Ark’s upcoming fortieth anniversary, here is our selection of all the Indiana Jones films ranked from worst to best.
+In honor of Raider of the Lost Ark’s fortieth anniversary, here is our selection of all the Indiana Jones films ranked from worst to best.

 Forty years ago, Raiders of the Lost Ark made its premiere and introduced us to one of blockbuster cinema’s most iconic heroes—Indiana Jones (Harrison Ford), a hardboiled globetrotting archeologist dressed in a leather jacket and fedora and armed with a whip.
 Conceived by George Lucas as a throwback to adventure serials of the 1930s, director Steven Spielberg’s Indiana Jones films offer a unique blend of international period adventure, thrilling action, and rendezvouses with the supernatural.

 In addition to four feature films (and a fifth on the way), the franchise has proven its popularity with an expanded universe featuring a television series, comic books, games, theme park attractions, and even a legendary shot-for-shot fan remake of Raiders of the Lost Ark.
 The Indiana Jones films have also proved to be wildly influential on the action-adventure genre, inspiring films like 1999’s The Mummy and National Treasure, and even video games like the Tomb Raider and Uncharted franchises.